ShadewG/discord-scheduler/KNOWLEDGE_ASSISTANT.md

    - Text versions are tracked in git, PDFs are not

 ### Discord Messages
-Discord messages are collected in two ways:
+All new Discord messages are logged to a lightweight on-disk database (`messages.db`).
-1. **Real-time collection**: Messages are automatically collected as users chat
+On startup, any JSON backups in the `backups/` folder are imported so the database has older history as well.
-2. **Scheduled backups**: Run `npm run backup-messages` or use the scheduler
+Real-time messages are captured automatically as users chat.
+You can still run `npm run backup-messages` to create JSON snapshots, but the `/ask` command now pulls context directly from the database.

 ## Automated Updates